perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST AY2022-2023 Semester 1.md

 (a) A question related to the Windows DNS Server configuration has been posted to a technical forum: "I recently started at a company and they have the DNS service configured in a strange way.
 None of the DNS servers has defined any root hints server.
 Can you tell me why the DNS service can still work without using any root hints server?"

 **(i) Please provide a reasonable answer to this question.
-(3 marks)**
+(3 marks)** Local DNS sevrers must be using

 **(ii) Describe the workflow of how a Local DNS resolves a forward lookup enquiry without using the root hints server.
 (5 marks)**
+- Forwarder
 -